Assad tells Syria envoy arms flows to rebels must stop

 "Everyone can start this (ceasefire) when they want, today or tomorrow for example, for the period of the Eid and beyond," he told reporters at a Damascus hotel.
 Eid al-Adha begins at dusk on Thursday, lasting for three or four days.

-Brahimi said he had contacted opposition figures inside and outside Syria, including rebel fighters, as well as officials in neighbouring countries, some of which support the insurgency.
+Brahimi said he had contacted opposition figures inside and outside Syria, including rebel fighters, as well as officials in neighboring countries, some of which support the insurgency.

 "They answered that they would respond positively to a (ceasefire) initiative from the government," he said.
 "We hope this Eid in Syria will be calm, even if it is not a happy Eid."